List of islands created since the 20th century

 Uunartoq Qeqertoq is an island off the east coast of Greenland that appeared to have split from the mainland because of glacial retreat between 2002 and 2005; however, it is believed to have been a true island, with or without glacial covering, for many thousands of years.

 In February and March 2009, a vigorous eruption created a new island near Hunga Ha'apai in the Tongan Islands of the southwest Pacific.
 By the end of the activity, however, the new land mass was connected to Hunga Ha'apai.
 Similar activity occurred again in December 2014 and January 2015.
+The island has been re-separated after most of the mass of Hunga Ha'apai was destroyed during the massive 2022 eruption.

+In December 2011, an island was formed in the Zubair Group as a result of volcanic activity but got eroded away in February 2015.
+Another island which surfaced formed in September 2013 which was named Jadid Island, where as the one the formed in 2011 was named Sholan Island.

-On September 24, 2013 a new island Zalzala Koh emerged off the coast of Gwadar, as a result of a strong earthquake that hit south and southwest Pakistan measuring 7.8 on the Richter magnitude scale.
+On September 24, 2013, a new island named Zalzala Koh emerged off the coast of Gwadar, as a result of a strong earthquake that hit south and southwest Pakistan measuring 7.8 on the Richter magnitude scale.

-On November 21, 2013 an unnamed islet emerged off the coast of Nishinoshima, a small, uninhabited island in the Ogasawara chain, which is also known as the Bonin Islands.
+On November 21, 2013, an unnamed islet emerged off the coast of Nishinoshima, a small, uninhabited island in the Ogasawara chain, which is also known as the Bonin Islands.
 Less than four days after the new islet's emergence, it was about 200 m in diameter.

+In November 2023, a new island formed as a result of volcanic activity off the coast of Iwo Jima, reaching a diameter of 100 meters.